stareginio/myfirstreact/README.md

 # Getting Started with myfirstreact

-This project is about the first react of Sophie.
+This project is about the first react app of Sophie.
-You will see snails.
+You will mostly see snails in this app.

 ### snails